École hôtelière de Lausanne: Education

 EHL offers financial support to talented students who are unable to enroll due to financial hardship.

-Students, staff and teachers follow the EHL dress code, which is viewed as an additional asset for developing student potential.

 Campus

 The EHL campus contains several training restaurants for students in the preparatory year, including the Berceau des Sens, a gourmet restaurant that is open to the public and recognized by the Gault Millau guide.
 In 2019, the restaurant was awarded One Michelin Star.
 It also has several bars, 48 classrooms, auditoriums, a library, study rooms, a wine tasting room, a cafeteria, a boutique, a historic building, sports areas, and dorms.

 EHL has adopted several sustainability initiatives, including a waste management system, vegetable garden, heat recovery system for cold storage, solar panels, and two electric cars on campus.

 In 2013, EHL launched a project to further develop its campus through a collaborative exchange of ideas involving 385 architecture and landscape design students from around the world.
 Preparatory work should start in the fall of 2016, and should end within four years.
 The cost of the project is estimated at 226 million Swiss francs.

-After having received the EduTrust certification from Singaporean authorities last June, Ecole hôtelière de Lausanne has now secured the location of its future campus to open in September 2021.
-The building located at 3 Lady Hill Road in the Orchard Road area will receive its first cohort in the fall of 2021.
-Once a boarding school for the children of British soldiers, the former Kinloss House has been completely restored to its former classic beauty.
-This 2,400 square meter building set on 1.9 hectares of land used to be the executive training center for a major global company.
-The property houses classrooms, meeting rooms, a large multi-purpose hall and numerous break out spaces.
-This location has been selected based on several factors such as potential for student life, quality and aesthetics, flexibility to accommodate modern learning formats, its peaceful environment to facilitate learning, proximity to some of the main touristic landmarks and an opportunity to offer an EHL experience with a genuinely local flavor.

-Student life

-EHL students have created several committees for various interests, including sports, photography, food, arts, entrepreneurship and career development such as the Young Hoteliers Summit, whose goal is to bring together established professionals and aspiring leaders of the hospitality industry to share ideas and knowledge which would accelerate progress in the industry.